Theme Ride Thursday: All Things Bicycle! Four Bucket Playlists for World Bike Day

 “Handlebars” by Flobots reminds me of the ’90s band Cake.
-This songs starts off slow but quickly picks up for a hill at 71 rpm.
-It’s very easy to climb to and you’ll find yourself intrigued by the story Flobot tells.
-Ask your students to finish strong by adding some more resistance at 2:15 when the song’s energy gets a little more aggressive.
+This song starts off slow but quickly picks up for a hill at 71 rpm.
+It’s easy to climb to and you’ll find yourself intrigued by Flobot’s story.
+Ask your students to finish strong by adding some more resistance at 2:15 when the energy gets a little more aggressive.

-“LDN” by Lily Allen is one of her less risque songs clocking in at 100 bpm.
-The track starts off with Lily
+“LDN” by Lily Allen is one of her less risqué songs, clocking in at 100 bpm.
+The track starts with Lily

-riding through the city on her bike after she has her license taken away and follows the priceless sights she sees.
-(Note, the track on Spotify begins at 0:42 in this Youtube video.)
+riding through the city on her bike after her license is taken away and following the priceless sights she sees.
+(Note: The track on Spotify begins at 0:42 in this YouTube video.)

 2 Comments